-A G/H crochet hook is excellent for beginners.
-It’s also used for all sorts of projects.
-A 6 in Canada and the UK, and 5.00mm in metric.
+A G/H crochet hook, (a 6 in Canada and the UK, and 5.00mm in metric,) is excellent for beginners.
+It’s also used for all sorts of projects

 How Does Hook Size Affect Crochet?

-The smaller the hook size, the smaller the gaps between the yarn and tighter the connections between the loops.
+The smaller the hook size, the smaller the yarn gaps and the tighter the connections between the loops.
 For a bigger crochet hook, the opposite is true.
 Keep in mind the yarn weight also affects the finished product.

 What Happens If I Use A Bigger Crochet Hook?